[Minor revision–posted 10/5/22 (replaces 8/13/20 edition)]

+Minor revision–posted 10/5/22 (replaces 8/13/20 edition)]

+>

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline and delineate the policies and procedures of the university with regard to the conduct of research and scholarly activity by members of the faculty.
+> PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline and delineate the policies and procedures of the university with regard to the conduct of research and scholarly activity by members of the faculty.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Senior Associate Vice President for Research with recommended revisions presented to the Vice President for Research and the Provost and Senior Vice President (PSVP).
+> REVIEW: This OP will be reviewed in June of even-numbered years by the Senior Associate Vice President for Research with substantive revisions presented to the Vice President for Research and the Provost and Senior Vice President (PSVP).

-1. Rights and Responsibilities of Faculty Members
+> 1. Rights and Responsibilities of Faculty Members